JPMorgan Chase & Co. (JPM) Stock Analysis

 What does JPMorgan Chase & Co. do?

-JPMorgan Chase operates as a diversified financial services company with three main segments: Consumer & Community Banking (deposits, mortgages, credit cards, auto loans for individuals and small businesses), Commercial & Investment Banking (lending, advisory, trading, and capital markets services for corporations and institutions), and Asset & Wealth Management (investment management, custody, and advisory services for institutional and high-net-worth clients).
-The company operates across the United States and major international markets.
+JPMorgan Chase operates as a diversified financial services company with three main segments: Consumer & Community Banking (mortgages, credit cards, deposits, auto loans), Commercial & Investment Banking (investment banking, trading, corporate lending), and Asset & Wealth Management (fund services, custody, advisory).
+It serves consumers, small businesses, corporations, and financial institutions globally.

 How does JPMorgan Chase make money?